Noel Gallagher: Political views

 Gallagher has spoken about his political views on several occasions.
 He was quoted: "Politics is like football for me.
 Labour is my team and even if you don't like a striker you don't give up supporting the whole team.
 Labour is the lesser of two evils.
 What else should we have?
 Anarchy?
 Someone has to be responsible."
 In 1997, he visited the recently appointed Prime Minister Tony Blair at 10 Downing Street.
 In an interview that year, when he was asked about why he visited Blair, he replied:

 I've taken a lot of flack for going to No. 10 Downing Street but the thing about that is, I never considered myself a rebel anyway.
 I wasn't going there representing the 'Indie community'.
 I wasn't representing anyone.
 I was going there for me.
-You have to understand that from when I went to school and from when I was born all we ever knew was conservative, Tory, right-wing government.
+You have to understand that from when I went to school and from when I was born all we ever knew was Conservative, Tory, right-wing government.
 What people don't mention is, they say 'He went to meet Tony Blair.'
 No. I went to meet the Labour prime minister.
 Our parents always drummed into us that the Labour Party was for the people and the Tory Party was not.
 I went to meet the Labour prime minister.

-In an interview in 2007, when asked about politics, he said:

-I'd been unemployed all my life.
-It was a big deal for me when they (Labour) got in.
-Now David Cameron is no different from Tony Blair and Gordon Brown is no different from David Cameron.
-They're all cut from the same cloth and it annoys me that the biggest political icon in the last 30 years has been Margaret Thatcher.
-Someone who tried to destroy the working class.
-It freaks me out.
-So I don't really think there's anything left to vote for.
-I believe that I, as a person, can only change things once every 5 years and that's by voting, and my point is that even casting that vote means that the same guy gets in, the only difference is one has a red tie and the other has a blue one.

-In 1997, he played a 5-song set at the Tibetan Freedom Concert in New York City.
+In 1997, Gallagher played a five-song set at the Tibetan Freedom Concert in New York City.
 As a result, Oasis were deemed "unsuitable" by the Chinese government, forcing a planned tour of the country in 2009 to be cancelled.
 Gallagher was passionate in his support for Barack Obama's successful bid for President of the United States, calling his acceptance speech to the 2008 Democratic National Convention "spellbinding".